Caring For Your Reusable Cloth Products

-- Pre-wash on short (approximately 30 minute) warm cycle, to remove excess soiling/urine (recommended daily)
+- Pre-wash on a short (approximately 30-60 minute) warm cycle (approximately 40 degrees), to remove excess soiling/urine (recommended daily)

-- Main wash using a long warm cycle, using the recommended detergent quantity for heavy soiling
+- Main wash using a long warm cycle (approximately 40 degrees), using the recommended detergent quantity for heavy soiling

-- Air dry or machine dry.
-Take care not to expose nappy shells or wet bags to high heats (from the hot sun or dryer on high heat setting) as this can damage elastics & the waterproof layer over time.
+- Air dry.
+Inserts can be tumble dried, although this will increase wear on the fabric (e.g. pilling).
+Take care not to expose nappy shells or wet bags to high heats (from the hot sun or in a dryer on high heat setting) as this can damage elastics & the waterproof layer over time.